 Eat more snacks

 Does it make sense for me to suggest that you eat more snacks in a discussion about portion sizes being too big?
 Well yes, and no. The “yes” is that if you eat planned and controlled snacks in between your meals, you will be less likely to overeat at the meals.
 It will reduce your hunger and regulate your release of the hormone insulin.
-On the other hand, unhealthy and uncontrolled snacking can cause us to gain weight.
+On the other hand, unhealthy and uncontrolled snacking can cause weight gain.
 So it’s up to us to make sure our snacks and the snacks we give our children are portion controlled.

 Make a plan

 The Chagim are a time to be especially joyful and happy, and to celebrate together with our families.
 We don’t need to create more stress in our lives than we already have.
-So, instead of saying “After the holidays,” resolve to get started with good and healthful habits right now.
-Watch your serving sizes, eat healthful choices.
+Instead of saying “After the holidays,” resolve to get started with good and healthful habits right now!
+Watch your portion sizes and choose nutritious foods.
 There will be days when you just can’t exercise, but staying as active as possible has a lot of value, too.
-This is also the time to decide that the coming year can be one of better health habits.
-Decide now to add a positive change in your exercise habits and also do something to better your eating.
+Decide now to do something to better your eating and add a positive change in your exercise habits.
 This coming year, make healthy decisions that will “add hours to your day, days to your year and years to your life.”